GoogleChrome/web.dev/src/site/content/en/learn/privacy/fingerprinting/index.md

 it's still the same user on the same website, or to recognize the same user in two different browser profiles at the same time.
 This means that fingerprinting can be used for tracking users across sites.
-The deterministic and overt methods of tracking, such as storing a cookie with a unique user-specific ID, can be to some extent observed by users and controlled (and the previous chapter explained some of these approaches).
+The deterministic and overt methods of tracking, such as storing a cookie with a unique user-specific ID, can be to some extent observed by users and controlled (and the previous module explained some of these approaches).
 But fingerprinting is more difficult to avoid exactly because it is covert; it relies on unchanging characteristics and most likely happens invisibly.
 This is why it's called "fingerprinting".
 It is difficult at best to change your fingerprint, whether your digital one, or the ones on the ends of your fingers.

 Browser vendors _know_ that users do not like being tracked, and are continually implementing features to limit fingerprinting
-(some of which we saw in the previous chapter).
+(some of which we saw in the previous module).
 Here, we're looking at how these features may affect your business requirements and how to still do what you want to do in a privacy-protecting way.
 This is more about how browser protection _against_ fingerprinting will affect what you do and how, rather than about how it will stop you _doing_ fingerprinting.